 • Plastic plate (not pictured)

 • Liquid watercolor paints.
 I tried the watercolor tray variety, but just couldn’t get the colors bright enough for my taste.

-1. Make lots of scribble, scrabble crayon rubbings.
+1. Make lots of scribble, scrabble crayon rubbings on two coffee filters.
 A blotchy bunch of colors are all you need to make an interesting tree.

-2. Place coffee filter on a paper plate and paint.
-(It’s best to avoid coated paper plates as they seem to stick to the filters a bit.)
+2. Place coffee filter on a plastic plate and paint.
 Have fun experimenting with overlapping shapes and adding dots for possible flowers.
 Paint at least two filters and let dry on your plate.

 3. If the filter is wrinkled after drying, run an old steam iron over it to crisp it up.
-Cut out cloud shape tops, and black cardstock trunks.
+Cut out tree shapes from filters, and tree trunks from black card stock paper.
 Don’t be afraid to have the sides of the trees go off the paper so that they can all fit.
-Glue all down with glue stick.
+Glue all the papers down with glue stick.